Katadyn BeFree Gravity 6L Review

 Durability and Maintenance

-When considering this metric, we gave higher scores to the backcountry water filters that were easy to clean and maintain in the field and also gave us confidence that they were durable enough to withstand a remote trip into the backcountry.
+When considering this metric, we gave higher scores to the backcountry water filters that were easy to clean and maintain in the field.
+This also gave us confidence that they were durable enough to withstand a remote trip into the backcountry.
 No one wants to spend hours maintaining a filter during a trip, nor do they want to question whether or not the filter will be rendered useless if dropped or frozen.

 Treatment Time